Alexander Grant Dallas

 Alexander Grant Dallas (25 July 1816 – 3 January 1882) was a Chief Factor in the Hudson's Bay Company and superintendent of the Columbia District and New Caledonia from 1857 to 1861, then superintendent of Fort Garry in what was to become Manitoba from 1862 to 1864.
 He was later the Governor of Rupert's Land.
-He married Jane Douglas, a daughter of the Governor of the Colony of Vancouver Island, James Douglas, on 9 March 1858.
+He married Jane Douglas on 9 March 1858.
+She was a daughter of James Douglas, Governor of the Colony of Vancouver Island.

+Legacy and honors

+He is the namesake of Dallas Bank in Esquimalt Harbour, Dallas Mountain on San Juan Island, and Dallas Road in Victoria, British Columbia.